For more information or to get a quote contact us today

 7. Buy Liability Insurance

 One of the best ways to protect yourself from liability is to have comprehensive liability insurance coverage.

 There are many types of coverage to consider, including professional liability, equipment coverage, failure to tarp or protect the property, hot tar and high-risk applications, and more.

 Professional liability insurance protects your business from expensive settlements and lawsuits.
-If a judge requires you to pay money to a client, the insurance will pay for it on your behalf.
+If a judge requires you to pay money to a client, the insurance could pay for it on your behalf, up to policy limits.